Said-cmd/Opal-client/README.md

 Since we have a key of transactions poiting to an array of transaction entries, the Sinatra API will generate the following routes:

-* GET /transactions - when you load the site.
+* GET /transactions - loads all transactions when you load the site.
-* POST /transactions - whenever you add a new note.
+* POST /transactions - whenever you add a new transaction.
-* PATCH /transactions/:id - whenever delete a note.
+* PATCH /transactions/:id - whenever you edit a transaction.
-* DELETE /transactions/:id - whenever delete a note.
+* DELETE /transactions/:id - whenever you delete a transaction.

 ## Technologies Used